CriticMarkup/CriticMarkup-toolkit/README.md

 The *mark_critic* method works on multiple selections at once for synchronous marking of multiple words or phrase.

-To install the Sublime Package, drop it in the packages folder:

-"/Users/<user_name>/Library/Application Support/Sublime Text 2/Packages"

 To bind these functions to keyboard shortcuts, add the following entries to the Sublime Text User Key Bindings: